 Is it safe to eat freezer-burned food?
 The quick answer is yes.
-Freezer burn is simply the result of air coming into contact with food, and while the color changes and the dry spots it creates may not look appetizing, it is usually safe to eat.
+Freezer burn is simply the result of air coming into contact with food, and while it may not look appetizing, it is usually safe to eat.
 However, since freezer burn often affects the flavor and texture of food, you may not want to consume food with severe freezer burn.

-All foods get freezer burn eventually, but most foods should maintain their quality in the freezer for six months to a year.
+All foods get freezer burn eventually, but most properly stored foods should maintain their quality in the freezer for six months to a year.
 If you find that your frozen foods are developing freezer burn sooner than that, it's time to do a bit of investigating to root out the cause.
 Improperly wrapped food or a malfunctioning freezer could be the culprits.

 Wrap Foods Correctly

 Remove foods from their store packaging if you don't plan to use the food right away—especially when it comes to meat, poultry, and fish.
 The thin cellophane used to wrap meat isn't thick enough to keep air from getting in.
 Freezer paper or a freezer bag is much better suited for the job.
 There are specific steps you should take to repackage foods for the freezer to ensure they last as long as possible.

-If you have a regular butcher that you purchase raw food from, see if they will wrap your order in freezer paper.
+If you have a regular butcher that you purchase raw meat from, ask if they can wrap your order in freezer paper.

 Use Freezer-Safe Containers

 Not all food storage containers are designed for freezer use.
-Freezer-safe containers are those that are made of thicker plastic or glass.
-So, while it may be tempting to reuse grocery store packaging to freeze foods, these types of containers aren't up to the task.
-Air will end up getting in and they're just too thin to protect against the cold.
+Freezer-safe containers are made of thicker plastic or glass.
+While it may be tempting to reuse grocery store packaging to freeze foods, these types of containers aren't up to the task.
+Air will end up getting in, and they're just too thin to protect against the cold.
 The same is true for regular plastic bags.
 Only use bags, jars, and containers that are labeled for freezer use.
-While they're more expensive, in the long run, you'll save money by not throwing out freezer burnt food.
+While they're more expensive, you'll save money in the long run by not throwing out freezer-burned food.

 Air is the enemy of frozen foods.
 If you aren't squeezing the air out of your freezer bags before you stick them in the freezer, you're setting yourself up for early freezer burn.
 This is why vacuum sealers have become so popular in recent years.

-If you let hot food cool down you can ensure that you're not trapping steam inside the packaging.
+If you let hot food cool down, you can ensure that you're not trapping steam inside the packaging.
 Steam is not friendly to frozen food—it ends up turning into ice crystals.
-Also, if food is too hot when you put it in the freezer, other foods start to thaw out.
+Plus, if food is too hot when you put it in the freezer, other foods may start to thaw out.
 You need to do this safely, though.